-The Crime and Fire Log is a daily record of incidents reported to the Department of Public Safety.
+The Crime and Fire Log is a weekly record of criminal or alleged criminal incidents and incidents of fires in on-campus residential facilities reported to the Department of Public Safety.

 City of Minneapolis Crime Statistics and Reports

 The City of Minneapolis Police Department makes city wide crime statistics and reports available on-line.
-This information is not developed or maintained by Augsburg College.
+This information is not developed or maintained by Augsburg University.